Man encouraging man on treadmill

 What are the different phases of cardiac rehab?

-Cardiac rehabilitation is categorized into phases depending on a patient’s condition and a doctor’s recommendation for the safest course of therapy.
+Cardiac rehabilitation typically has three phases, depending on a patient’s condition and a cardiologist’s recommendation for the safest course of therapy.

 Phase 1: Inpatient

-The initial phase of cardiac rehabilitation occurs when the patient is still in the hospital.
-For most people, a health care provider will recommend starting cardiac rehabilitation in an outpatient facility shortly after their discharge home.
+The initial phase of cardiac rehabilitation occurs while the patient is still in the hospital.
+Typically, a physician recommends starting cardiac rehabilitation in an outpatient facility shortly after discharge.

 Phase 2: Outpatient

-The second phase of cardiac rehabilitation typically includes 36 one-hour exercise sessions offered two to three times per week.
-The patient is ready for the third phase after completing this program.
+The second phase of cardiac rehabilitation typically includes 36 one-hour exercise sessions offered two to three times weekly.
+This phase includes medically prescribed and monitored exercise to help patients safely increase their functional capacity, strength and endurance.

 Phase 3: Maintenance